HilaBarkan6/Advanced_Topics/EX2/readme.md

         make clean

 **Notes:**
-    - For SatelliteView, when calling getObjectAt(x,y), we assume x represents row and y represents the column.
     - For backward movement:
                         - We consider the current turn in which we call backward as a turn we wait.
                           For example, if tank requests backward in turn 1, it can move in turn 3 (because turns 1 and 2 are used for waiting).